Cubans fret over life after Castro with Trump next door

 "My generation benefited from Fidel's revolution, in terms of education, the poor were helped.
 Not everything was a bed of roses, but Fidel helped us," he added "The United States has acted as an empire, and that's what Trump represents.
 Given what he has said, the future is not looking great."

-(Additional reporting by Marc Frank; Writing by Frank Jack Daniel; Editing by Simon Cameron-Moore)
+Additional reporting by Marc Frank; Writing by Frank Jack Daniel; Editing by Simon Cameron-Moore, Kieran Murray and Frances Kerry